Counterexamples to Zagier's Duality Conjecture on Nahm Sums: Introduction and Main Results

 \end{theorem} Theorem \ref{thm-counterexample} provides counterexamples to Conjecture \ref{conj-dual}.
 Nevertheless, as can be seen from here and previous works such as \cite{WW23,MW24}, there do exist some duality phenomenon between Nahm sums.
 Conjectures \ref{conj-dual} and \ref{conj-Mizuno} can help us to construct new possible modular triples and quadruples, respectively.
 Moreover, the dual Nahm sums in Theorem \ref{thm-counterexample} can be expressed as sums of two modular forms of different weights (see \eqref{dual-exp-1} and \eqref{dual-exp-2}), and hence are still within the framework of modular forms.
 The correct formulation of these conjectures is left as an interesting open problem.

 The rest of this paper is organized as follows.
 In Section \ref{sec-pre} we briefly review some basic $q$-series identities and the theory of Bailey pairs.
 We also establish four Bailey pairs which will be invoked in our proof of Theorem \ref{thm-new-RR}, and we present some single-sum Rogers--Ramanujan type identities as byproducts.
 We give proofs of Theorems \ref{thm-id}--\ref{thm-counterexample} in Section \ref{sec-proof}.
-In Section \ref{sec-concluding} we point out that counterexamples for Conjecture \ref{conj-Mizuno} do not always generate counterexamples to Conjecture \ref{conj-dual}.
-This further shows that counterexamples to Conjecture \ref{conj-dual} are rare.